BlockScience/Risk-Adjusted-Bonding-Curves/Paper/2_FiniteStateMachine.md

 4. Alpha threshold

 ### Transitions out of Initilization Phase
-If Funding Threshold = Go, the system will move from the Initialization Phase to the Execution Phase.
+If Funding Threshold = Go, the system will move from the Initialization Phase to the Execution Phase. `//TODO: What is Funding Threshold and how does it equal "Go" or "No-Go".
+If these are state update functions please introduce the proper context to let the reader know that we are looking at pseudo code and not a protocol for running an organization.`

 Else if Funding Threshold = No-Go, the system will move from the Initialization Phase to the Settlement Phase.